telus/tds-core/guide/getting-started/designers.md

 TDS has two projects set up on Invision:

 1. [TDS_blocks](https://telus.invisionapp.com/share/PCEVXUFT9) (not yet coded): Inspirational blocks that use TDS components/symbols that can be used in your Sketch file.
 These blocks live in the master Sketch file as designs and some of the blocks have been coded and can be found in SiteBuilder.

 2. [TDS_components](https://telus.invisionapp.com/d/main#/projects/prototypes/13491097): Library of all the components that can be found in TDS.

 These are both working projects that continue to get updated, and improved on as we add components and blocks to the system.

-# Assets
+## Assets

 ## TDS component library

 There are two component libraries available in TDS to help you with your designs, TDS components and TDS Blocks (as mentioned in the previous section).
 These libraries are part of DSM (Design Systems Manager) and is accessilble through Craft Manager.
 Follow the below instructions to get set up with the component libraries.

-### What you’ll need:
+### What you’ll need

 1. **Invision DSM** (Design Systems Manager): You should have access to DSM if you have access to TELUS Invision Enterprise.
 If not, please contact your Invision administrator ([@BrianLam1](mailto:Brian.Lam1@telus.com)) or your design lead so they can add you to DSM and Invision Enterprise.

 2. **Craft Manager** is a suite of Sketch tools by Invision that helps with your workflow.
 [Download and install the plugin](https://www.invisionapp.com/craft) before continuing to the next section.

 ### Sync up to the DSM library